nickitrin/nickitrin/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on bein happy
+- 🔭 I’m currently working on being happy
 - 🌱 I’m currently learning Javascript and MORE Python
 - 🤔 I’m looking for help with Data Science
 - 💬 Ask me about how to make pizza